Real, Unbiased MLM Reviews from an Ex-MLMer

 Yeah well… you’re talking about being an employee.
 The network marketing business is about being an entrepreneur and owning your own business.
 And that involves hiring people!

-For example, an entrepreneur might hire a salesperson to sell products and get new accounts.
+For example, an entrepreneur might hire a salesperson to sell great products and get new accounts.
 Or an IT specialist to manage how their company uses technology.
 Or a customer support rep. And so on.

 But most entrepreneurs will hire a variety of skilled positions and pay them a wage or salary to do a specific job.